IBM/TDD-NodeJS-Containers/README.md

         <details><summary>examples of side effects</summary>
             * like calling external services that could have changes or be offline, like other web apis ( e.g. The World Bank currency exchange api our micro service wraps )
             * external databases that could be in-flux or even down as well
-            * time stamps and random ID generation are non-determisitic, so not good for test data that may be generated on the fly ( mocks really shine here and provide expected reliable values that tests your business logic )
+            * time stamps and random ID generation are non-deterministic, so not good for test data that may be generated on the fly ( mocks really shine here and provide expected reliable values that tests your business logic )
     </details>

     * Hot code reloading (aka On page save hooks) run tests automatically by running `Jest -watch`